February 16, 2012

 In the sea of endless online choices that is the internet, landing pages are the islands where the very core of your company or organisation, products and services all converge and attempt to convince visitors to stay.
 When visitors do decide to stay, these landing pages become portals from the virtual to the real, and once your visitors step into these portals, they become what landing pages are supposed to make them – actual customers.
 Problem is, this isn’t always the case.
 In some cases visitors won’t like staying on your little “island”, and it’s not because they don’t like your products and services, they just don’t like the way your “island” looks or is.

 As one of the leading Sydney Web Design companies, we know just how important landing pages are in their integral role of converting site visitors into actual customers.
 That convergence of information about your company, products and services needs to be just right, along with all other features on your landing page to make it easy to navigate, attractive, inviting and above all, effective in delivering conversions.
-According to web design and development news site Sitepoint your landing page, however bland or ludicrous it may seem, always conveys a lot to visitors, including:
+According to web design and development (click here to learn more about our services in this area) news site Sitepoint your landing page, however bland or ludicrous it may seem, always conveys a lot to visitors, including:

 - A snapshot of your topic or product